Cryptorchidism in Dogs: Everything You Need to Know

 Is your male canine family member a cryptorchid dog?
 Don’t worry if it’s the first time that you’ve come across this rather technical term.
 It simply means that your male pooch has an undescended or retained testicle.

+Your dog could have only one retained testicle in this situation or both of your dog's testicles have not descended at all.
 While the time it takes for the testicles to descend into the scrotum may vary among puppies, this process is usually completed when a male dog reaches two (2) weeks of age.
-However, some puppies may take a longer time for their testicles to descend.

 Studies show that while all male dogs may be prone to canine cryptorchidism, this condition is often observed in certain breeds like Lhasa Apsos, Dachshunds, Boxers, German Shepherds, Boston Terriers, Chihuahuas, French Bulldogs, Pugs, Shetland Sheepdogs, Miniature Schnauzers, Siberian Huskies, Poodles, Pomeranians, as well as Yorkshire Terriers.